mikaelvesavuori/minibook-better-apis/stability/api-schema.md

 {% endcode %}

 {% hint style='info' %}
-Strongly consider using security tooling like 42Crunch's* [\_VS Code plugin for OpenAPI*](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi).
+Strongly consider using security tooling like 42Crunch's [VS Code plugin for OpenAPI](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi).
 {% endhint %}

 Note that because this is intended as a public API, the OAS security object is not present.